 - If your own experience or training is limited, will you be travelling with others who have adequate experience or training?

 - Do you have the mind-set that includes judgement, patience and respect for the arctic environment?

 - Are you willing to reassess and possibly change your goals if necessary?

-- Do you have time and provisions for unexpected delays such as: waiting out inclement weather, high rivers or delays in scheduled airline flights?
+- Do you have time and provisions for unexpected delays such as: waiting out inclement weather or high rivers, boat shuttles held up by rough water and/or tides, delays in scheduled airline flights?
 Trying to stick to a tight schedule is an invitation for frustration and accidents!

-If you are planning a ski-tour or glacier trip:
+If you are planning a ski-tour, glacier trip or climbing expedition: